3T5K/sxssion/README.md

 ## Building & Installing

-NOTE: Mare sure to initialize and update the git submodules or clone with `--recursive`
+NOTE: Mare sure to initialize and update the git submodules or clone with `--recursive`.

 ```sh
 cmake -S . -B build